kohei-us/mdds/README.md

 Overview of data structures included in mdds
 --------------------------------------------

-This library implements the following data structure:
+This library implements the following data structures:

 * segment_tree
 * flat_segment_tree